awsdocs/amazon-connect-admin-guide/doc_source/set-whisper-flow.md

 ## Configuration tips<a name="set-whisper-tips"></a>
 + In a single block, you can set either a customer whisper or an agent whisper, but not both\.
 Instead, use multiple **Set whisper flow** blocks in your contact flow\.
 + If you use a [Play prompt](play.md) block instead of a **Set whisper** block in an agent whisper flow or customer whisper flow, in a voice conversation the prompt is audible to both the agent and the customer\.
 In a chat, however, only the agent or customer sees the **Play prompt** text\.
++ Make sure your whispers are able to complete within two minutes\.
+Otherwise, calls will be disconnected before being established\.
++ If agents appear to be stuck in the "Connecting\.\.\." state before being forcefully disconnected from calls, make sure that your configured whisper flows meet the two minute maximum\.

 ## Configured block<a name="set-whisper-configured"></a>